Income distribution: United Kingdom

 Inequality in the UK has been very high in the past, and did not change much until the onset of industrialization.
 Incomes used to be remarkably concentrated pre-industrial evolution: up to 40% of total income went into the pockets of the richest 5%.
 In the more recent years income distribution is still an issue.
 The UK experienced a large increase in inequality during the 1980s—the incomes of the highest deciles increase while everyone else was stagnant.
 Uneven growth in the years leading up to 1991 meant further increases in inequality.
 Throughout the 1990s and 2000s, more even growth across the distribution meant little changes in inequality, with rising incomes for everybody.
 In sight of Brexit, there is more predicted income distribution discrepancies between wages.

-2019: The United Kingdom was doing a lot to reduce one of the widest gap between rich and poor citizens, what has led to getting on the 13th place in the ranking of income inequality in the world.
+2019: The United Kingdom was doing a lot to reduce one of the widest gaps between rich and poor citizens, which has led to it reaching 13th place in global income inequality rankings.